BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 #### Digital Input

-Similarly, you may read out on and off state on any of the GPIO line of Pisound Micro hook up a momentary or toggle/slide switch to pin B03 and the other side of the switch to GND (pin B02) or just connect one end of a jumper cable to pin B03 and be prepared to short the other end to GND to see different input states.
-Here's how to read it out:
+Similarly, you may read the and off state of any of the GPIO lines of Pisound Micro.
+Hook up a momentary or toggle/slide switch to pin B03 and the other side of the switch to GND (pin B02) or just connect one end of a jumper cable to pin B03 and be prepared to short the other end to GND to see different input states.
+Here's how to read Digital Input:

 ```bash
 # Let's create a GPIO input Element named 'switch',